-Stock futures trade mixed ahead of August jobs report
+Dow futures trade higher ahead of August jobs report

 Economists forecast that the U.S. economy created 1.4 million jobs in August

-U.S. equity futures are searching for direction as investors wait for the most closely watched economic report of the month.
+U.S. equity futures are trading mixed as investors wait for the most closely watched economic report of the month.

 Continue Reading Below

-The major futures indexes are suggesting a mixed open, with the Nasdaq showing a decline..
+Dow futures are suggesting a rise of 0.8%, with the Nasdaq showing a decline..

 GET FOX BUSINESS ON THE GO BY CLICKING HERE